Delivering Digital Policy For The 21st Century

 Ciarán Conlon (CELA), Director of Public Policy at Microsoft Ireland and EGA Brussels.

-Our Parliaments and governments have the political legitimacy but, typically, not the technical knowledge, tool kit or bandwidth suited to get ahead of these challenges.
+Our parliaments and governments have the political legitimacy but, typically, not the technical knowledge, tool kit or bandwidth suited to get ahead of these challenges.
 Industry, on the other hand, has lots of insights, tools and considerable bandwidth but not the political legitimacy that comes with elected office.

 This leads, too often, to lagging legislation that is enacted to deal with challenges that are 3-5 years old.
 The technology and the public behaviours move on, and the issues evolve and lead to completely new public policy dilemmas.
-Legislators call on industry to ‘do more’ to fix a particular new problem, industry calls on government to set the ground rules and standards for a sector or platform.
+Legislators call on industry to ‘do more’ to fix a particular new problem, industry calls on the government to set the ground rules and standards for a sector or platform.
 Others, meanwhile, criticise governments for not acting or, alternatively, industry for writing their own rulebook.

 All this is quite familiar to anyone that has worked in government, in the tech sector, in academia, a trade association or an NGO.
 The noise eventually builds to a crescendo, an imperfect solution that trades off different competing demands is proposed, everyone moves on with varying degrees of satisfaction or disappointment but all can be confident that within 6-12 months the conversation will start again.